Our Top Tips on how to exercise your dog in the winter

 Outdoor I mean indoor agility

 We are all familiar with agility for dogs in a field to provide a mental and physical workout.
-Well, there is no reason why this can’t be done indoors, and the great thing is that you can probably improvise with items that you can find around the house or garden.
+Well, there is no reason why this can’t be done indoors, and the great thing is that you can probably improvise with items you can find around the house or garden.

 So why not get weaving running through hoops, around poles and over bridges